fedfedmedved/quanttop-thesis/chapter1_1 background and motivation.md

 This thesis' purpose is to explore the possibilities of parallelizing the UMAP algorithm.
 GPUs are made for massive parallel processing, allowing for a big number of calculations to be done simultaneously.
 And even though GPUs might have various drawbacks, they usually outperform normal CPUs due to their sheer amount of processing units.
-Therefore a parallelized UMAP implementation will bring the most performance gain, when done for GPUs.
+Therefore a parallelized implementation of UMAP will bring the most performance gain, when done for GPUs.

 Such an implementation will be advantageous for various use cases.
 The enhanced performance would allow for faster visualization of complex data in general.
 From a personal point, a big motivation is the idea of visualizing neural networks.
 If the performance is good enough, the implementation could be used to provide quick regular updates on their evolutions.
 After each interactive training phase the changes of the network's layers could be analyzed, without prolonged periods of waiting.
-For this to happen, the parallel implementation of UMAP will be for GPUs.
+For this to be possible, a parallel implementation of UMAP for GPUs is needed.

 [^website_vandermaaten]: https://lvdmaaten.github.io/tsne/, last accessed 20.04.2019.